adamtow/shortcut-app-framework/documentation.md

 Shortcut applications can get quite long, and it’s a pain to scroll through hundreds or thousands of lines of code at a time.

 #### Jumping to the Top
-One tip is to put the most important code at the top of bottom of your shortcut.
+One tip is to put the most important code at the top or bottom of your shortcut.
 You can jump to the top of the shortcut by tapping on your device’s status bar.

 >I hope future versions of Shortcuts improves navigation in complicated shortcuts.
 It would be great to jump more quickly between sections of code through search or via something akin to [Kodex’s minimap](https://kodex.app/#features-href).